Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-05-Use-M365-Apps-to-Label-data.md

 This lab provided a hands-on experience for understanding and applying sensitivity labels in Microsoft 365.
 By going through the tasks, participants gained practical insights into the application and real-world implications of sensitivity labels in data handling and classification.

 ## Review
-In this lab, you have completed:
+During this lab, you've gained knowledge on the process:

 + How to apply a Sensitivity label to word document
 + Testing Sensitivity Label Impact by Sending and Checking an Encrypted Document